cbudac/cnns/readme.md

 The implementation is done in Pytorch, using PytorchLightning CLI and Tensorboard for logging.

+The environment is managed using conda, currently `pytorch-env`

 ### Todo:
 - enhance the data modules to allow control from config file for number of workers etc.